SAR-Junior-Design/icarus-app-server/README.md

 First one is the django server: `python manage.py runserver`

-Or to run through gunicorn: `gunicorn --bind 0.0.0.0:8000 myproject.wsgi:application`
+Or to run through gunicorn: `gunicorn --bind 0.0.0.0:8000 icarus_backend.wsgi:application`

 Second one is the redis-server: `redis-server`